-Masking the Dry Eye Problem: What Different Mask Types are There?
+What Different Types of Heated Eye Masks are There?

 We can’t pretend we don’t have dry eyes, but we might try to “mask the problem” – and that’s what I’ve done.

-At my last visit to the optometrist, she set out a treatment plan for me which included using a warm, moist eye mask.
+At my last visit to the optometrist, she set out a treatment plan for me which included using an eye mask that creates moist heat.

 Using a heated eye mask

 It’s now had plenty of use, been washed many times, and is looking decidedly old and grotty.
-It needs replacing, so I’ve started a search for a new one (at pharmacies and online).
+It needs replacing, so I’ve started a search for a new one (at pharmacies and online) for my eye care.

 Why use one?

 But before I tell you what I found, I should back up a bit.
-Why exactly would you use a heated eye mask?
+Why exactly would you use a heated eye pad?

 The heated masks are used to help unclog the meibomian glands in the eyes.
 These glands are in the upper and lower eyelids and produce the oil in your tears.
 This oil mixes with the tear film to reduce the speed at which your tears evaporate.
 If the glands get clogged, the composition of your tear film changes.
 Dysfunction of these glands is one of the main causes of chronic dry eye.

 A heated mask works in the following way:1